amyhua/ptwdi-final-june-2016/README.md

 # Timeline

+Project work weeks will include project work + pop-up lectures based on common issues and questions on any frontend or backend technology from class.

 Week | Content | Start Date
 ---- | ------- | -------
 18 | Review.
 Final Project Planning.
 React-Router.
 Intro to Flux. | Oct 18